bokhtiar-rana-backend/js-fundamentals/Init.md

  - Array Length and Indexing
 	- The length property is one more than the highest index.
-	- Example: numbers.length is 4.
+	- Example: const numbers = [1, 2, 3].
+Here numbers.length is 4.
 	- Use bracket notation to access elements: numbers['1'] or numbers[1].

  - Element Types
-	- Arrays can contain mixed types (e.g., numbers and strings).
+	- Arrays can contain mixed types (e.g., numbers, strings, objects).
-	- Example: const numbers = [1, 2, 3, 'four'].
+	- Example: const numbers = [1, 2, 3, 'four', {name: 'Harry'}].

  - Missing Elements
 	- Arrays can have missing elements.